Targets and Indicators

 Strengthen resilience and adaptive capacity to climate-related hazards and natural disasters in all countries

-Number of deaths, missing persons and persons affected by disaster per 100,000 people
+Number of deaths, missing persons and directly affected persons attributed to disasters per 100,000 population

-Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies
+Number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030

 Number of countries that have communicated the strengthening of institutional, systemic and individual capacity-building to implement adaptation, mitigation and technology transfer, and development actions

-Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities <br> <br>* Acknowledging that the United Nations Framework Convention on Climate Change is the primary international, <br>intergovernmental forum for negotiating the global response to climate change.
+Promote mechanisms for raising capacity for effective climate change-related planning and management in least developed countries and small island developing States, including focusing on women, youth and local and marginalized communities * Acknowledging that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change.

 Progress and Info